 Let’s look at the options, they all vary slightly in price and options.

 Apple TV jumped on the streaming media bandwagon first.
 They introduced a box years ago and have been tweaking it ever since.
 You can access iTunes Movies and TV shows in addition to a growing number of channels and streaming options.
 Netflix, Hulu Plus, and HBO Go are all an option.
 The price is reasonable at a one time cost of $99.

 Biggest Pro: If you are a real Apple household, the integration with the iCloud, your photos, your iTunes library is really nice.
 I have always enjoyed the screensaver mode which projects all our family photos on the TV if the Apple TV is on and we are not actively watching it.

-Biggest Con: Apple TV does not offer access to the Amazon Prime’s instant video.
+Biggest Con: Apple TV does not offer access to Amazon Prime’s instant video.
 Rumors are this may change with the next Apple TV release.

-Biggest Pro: This is a bit of a “bell and whistles” pro, but you can plug headphones into remote.
+Biggest Pro: This is a bit of a “bell and whistles” pro, but you can plug headphones into the remote.

 Biggest Con: You can play iTunes media, but it requires a third-party app.
 This extra hassle is probably not worth it if your media is mainly on iTunes.

 Amazon recently entered this space with its own streaming media device.
 It is also a box and gives the standard option of channels.
 They send you the box preregistered with your Amazon account making it very simple to set up.